-A new larger project entity concerned with online marketing of alcohol in Finland and in Sweden begins in 2017.
-The project Online marketing of alcohol (OMA) consists of two integrated parts:
+The project Online marketing of alcohol (OMA) is concerned with online marketing of alcohol in Finland and in Sweden.
+It consists of two integrated parts:

 In an international part materials from Finland and Sweden are compared with the main objective of studying whether restrictions of online marketing of alcohol is possible and relevant in a public health perspective.